 I suddenly had an appreciation for why both my mother and my grandmother claimed to love the chicken necks while offering the rest of the fried bird to family.

-I remember the Monday after Thanksgiving.
-It was a school day, and shortly before the end of it, my new friend Carla approached me.
+The Monday after Thanksgiving was a school day, and shortly before the end of it, my new friend Carla approached me.
 She was well-to-do, her husband doing very well with his own construction company.

 "You busy after school?"